xo-chris/google-contacts-api-convert/README.md

 -A contact is obtained from a GET request to <code>https://www.google.com/m8/feeds/contacts/{user email}/full/{contact Id}?alt=json</code> (not in scope)<br>
 -This contact is maniupulated according to desired business rules (not in scope)<br>
 -The developer makes a requst to googleContactJsonToAtomXML passing in the manipulated contact, and receives back valid ATOM XML (in scope)<br>
--The developer makes a POST or PUT request to <code>https://www.google.com/m8/feeds/contacts/{user email}/full/{contact Id}</code> to update or create a new contact (not in scope)
+-The developer makes a POST or PUT request to <code>https://www.google.com/m8/feeds/contacts/{user email}/full/{contact Id}</code> psoting the new ATOM XML  to update or create a new contact (not in scope)